donecollectively/stellar-contracts-site/src/pages/docs/reference/architecture-guide.md

 {% quick-links %}

-{% quick-link title="Capo mints a UUT" icon="presets" href="" description="...delegates authority and includes the delegate in related txns" /%}
+{% callout title="Capo mints a UUT" %}
+    ...delegates authority and includes the delegate in related txns
+{% /callout %}

-{% quick-link title="Delegate holds the UUT" icon="plugins" href="" description="Enforces its policy when the UUT is used in a txn" /%}
+{% callout title="Delegate holds UUT" icon="🪙" iconSize="180%" href="" %}
+    ... enforcing its policy when the UUT is used in a txn
+{% /callout %}

 {% /quick-links %}

 **UUTs link separate scripts**, enabling an implicit collaboration between them.
 They can easily combine with inline Datum elements as configuration details affecting the collaboration.

+{% callout title="UUT's home and lifetime" %}
+  A UUT should typically last as long as its delegate, and be stored in that delegate's validator script address.

+  When a delegate is no longer needed, the UUT can be retired, burning it so that it no longer exists in any UTxO.
+{% /callout %}

 ### Pattern 2: the Activity